Honda Accord (North America eighth generation): Production (United States)

-The North American 4-cylinder and V6 Accords were first assembled in Honda's Marysville, Ohio, plant.
-With the eighth generation this plant is now the sole global source of the Accord coupe.
+The North American 4-cylinder and V6 Accords were first assembled in Honda's Marysville Auto Plant in Marysville, Ohio.
+With the eighth generation, this plant became the sole global source of the Accord coupe.
 Beginning in mid-2009, the majority of the V6 Accord sedan production was moved to the Honda auto plant in Lincoln, Alabama.
 Honda's Anna, Ohio, Engine Plant produces the 4-cylinder engines.
 The US plants supply the majority of Accords to both North and South America.

 Global production and marketing

 A right-hand-drive variant of the North American Accord model is sold as the fifth-generation Honda Inspire in Japan.
-In South Korea, the success of the North American Accord pushed Honda ahead of BMW, Mercedes-Benz and Lexus, to become the number one import brand as sales of Honda vehicles surged 95% in the first seven months in that year.
+In South Korea, the model was imported from Japan and success of the North American Accord pushed Honda ahead of BMW, Mercedes-Benz and Lexus, to become the number one import brand as sales of Honda vehicles surged 95% in the first seven months in that year.

 Variants of the North American Accord models are manufactured for the domestic markets in China and Taiwan, with Guangzhou Honda (renamed Guangqi Honda in 2009) producing it since 2007.

 The North American Accord model is also assembled in Thailand for sale in Southeast Asia, Australia and New Zealand.
 Since the North American Accord is sold alongside the Japanese-built Accord (European-spec) in the Australian and New Zealand markets under the same marque (as opposed to in Canada and the United States where the Euro-spec Accord is sold as the Acura TSX), the smaller of the two cars is badged as the Accord Euro, while in New Zealand only the V6-powered version of the North American Accord was available so it got badged as the Accord V6.

 Honda entered a strategic collaboration with Proton of Malaysia in October 2012 as part of Japan's Abenomics plan.
 The result of the collaboration was the Proton Perdana, a rebadged eighth generation Honda Accord which launched on 11 December 2013, for exclusive sale to the Malaysian government and civil servants.
 It serves as the replacement to the ageing Mitsubishi Galant-based Proton Perdana V6 fleet in use since the 1990s.

 Mechanical

 Engines

-The V6 i-VTEC VCM engines feature improved fuel efficiency due to the Variable Cylinder Management (VCM) system, which shuts off two or three of the cylinders depending on the type of driving (i.e. city driving, uphill/downhill driving, highway driving) Engines lacking VCM results in a decrease of 4 MPG in highway fuel economy.
+The V6 i-VTEC VCM engines feature improved fuel efficiency due to the Variable Cylinder Management (VCM) system, which shuts off two or three of the cylinders depending on the type of driving (i.e. city driving, uphill/downhill driving, highway driving).
+Engines lacking VCM results in a decrease of 4 MPG in highway fuel economy.

 The V6 engines were re-rated in 2009 model year.